Tree automata and pigeonhole classes of matroids: II: Introduction

 \section{Introduction}

 In the first paper of the series \cite{FMN-I}, we proved an extension of Hlin\v{e}n\'{y}'s Theorem \cite{Hli06c}.
-The \emph{counting monadic second-order logic} for matroids, \cmso, has variables representing subsets of the ground set.
-We have predicates that allow us to say when one subset is contained in another, and a unary independence predicate which returns the value true when the input is an independent subset.
-We further have predicates that allow us to say that a set has cardinality $p$ modulo $q$.
+This theorem concerns the \emph{counting monadic second-order logic} for matroids, \cmso.
+In this language we have variables $X_{1}, X_{2}, X_{3},\ldots$ representing subsets of the ground set of a matroid.
+We have a binary predicate $X_{i}\subseteq X_{j}$, which allows us to say when one subset is contained in another.
+We also have a unary independence predicate $\ind(X_{i})$, which returns the value true when the input is an independent subset.
+We further have predicates that allow us to say that a set has cardinality $p$ modulo $q$, where $p$ and $q$ are positive integers.
 Let $\psi$ be a sentence in \cmso.
 Hlin\v{e}n\'{y}'s Theorem says that there is a fixed-parameter tractable algorithm for testing whether matroids satisfy $\psi$, as long as the input class consists of matroids representable over a finite field \mbb{F}.
-The input to a \emph{fixed-parameter tractable} algorithm typically includes a numerical parameter, $\lambda$, and the running time is bounded by $O(f(\lambda)n^{c})$, where $n$ is the size of the input, $c$ is a constant, and $f(\lambda)$ is a value that depends only on $\lambda$.
+A \emph{fixed-parameter tractable} algorithm typically includes a numerical parameter, $\lambda$, and the running time is bounded by $O(f(\lambda)n^{c})$, where $n$ is the size of the input, $c$ is a constant, and $f(\lambda)$ is a value that depends only on $\lambda$.
 In the case of Hlin\v{e}n\'{y}'s Theorem, the parameter is the branch-width of the input matroid.
 Thus the theorem provides us with a polynomial-time algorithm when the input class is restricted to \mbb{F}\dash representable matroids of bounded branch-width.
 The main result of \cite{FMN-I} extends Hlin\v{e}n\'{y}'s Theorem.

 \begin{theorem} Let \mcal{M} be an efficiently pigeonhole class of matroids.
 Let $\psi$ be a sentence in \cmso.
-There is a fixed-parameter tractable algorithm for testing whether matroids in \mcal{M} satisfy $\psi$, where the parameter is branch-width. \end{theorem}
+We can test whether matroids in \mcal{M} satisfy $\psi$ using an algorithm that is fixed-parameter tractable with respect to branch-width. \end{theorem}

-This sequel paper exploits \Cref{lounge-II} and related ideas to show that there is a fixed-parameter tractable algorithm for testing monadic sentences in other natural classes of matroids, beyond finite-field representable matroids.
-In particular, we show that Hlin\v{e}n\'{y}'s Theorem can be extended as follows.
+This sequel paper exploits \Cref{lounge-II} and related ideas to show that there are fixed-parameter tractable algorithms for testing \cmso\ sentences in other natural classes of matroids, beyond finite-field representable matroids.
+In particular, our main theorem shows that Hlin\v{e}n\'{y}'s Theorem can be extended as follows.